MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Control policy source precedence

 As stated previously, if policy is set in MDM or GPM, that value will override any value provided by Microsoft Edge management service.
-If you want the Microsoft Edge management service policy to override MDM/GPM policy you can set the override in the  **CloudPolicyOverridesPlatformPolicy** policy.
+If you want the Microsoft Edge management service policy to override MDM/GPM policy you can set the override in the  [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) policy.
 This is a private policy and must be set via the registry.

-> [!IMPORTANT]
-> This policy is highly experimental and will probably change in both name and functionality at any time.
-Don't take any dependencies on it and only use it for testing.

-Set the value of [CloudPolicyOverridesPlatformPolicy] under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
+Set the value of [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there you can create it.
 In the following command line example, remember to use your token ID and restart Microsoft Edge if it's open.

 ```
-reg add HKLM\Software\Policies\Microsoft\Edge /v CloudPolicyOverridesPlatformPolicy /t REG_ DWORD /d 1
+reg add HKLM\Software\Policies\Microsoft\Edge /v EdgeManagementPolicyOverridesPlatformPolicy /t REG_ DWORD /d 1
 ```

 #### Control user/device policy precedence

 Microsoft Edge policy has the concept of the audience that the policy is meant to apply to, this can be either "User" or "Device".
-In Microsoft Edge management service, the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeManagementEnrollmentToken] is applied as Device Policy.
+In Microsoft Edge management service, the policy applied via Group Assignment is applied as User Policy, while policy pulled down via [EdgeManagementEnrollmentToken](/deployedge/microsoft-edge-policies#edgemanagementenrollmenttoken) is applied as Device Policy.

 If there's a conflict with policy that User and Device are both trying to set, Device Policy takes precedence over User Policy.
-If you want to give User Policy precendence you can change precedence in [CloudUserPolicyOverridesCloudMachinePolicy] policy.
+If you want to give User Policy precendence you can change precedence in [EdgeManagementUserPolicyOverridesCloudMachinePolicy](/deployedge/microsoft-edge-policies#edgemanagementuserpolicyoverridescloudmachinepolicy) policy.

-> [!IMPORTANT]
-> This policy is highly experimental and will probably change in both name and functionality at any time.
-Don't take any dependencies on it and only use it for testing.

-1. You can set precedence via the registry by setting the value of "CloudUserPolicyOverridesCloudMachinePolicy" under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
+1. You can set precedence via the registry by setting the value of "EdgeManagementUserPolicyOverridesCloudMachinePolicy" under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there, create it.
 2. Add the reg key using the following command line example as a guide.
 (Remember to use your profile ID.)

    ```
-   reg add HKLM\Software\Policies\Microsoft\Edge /v CloudUserPolicyOverridesCloudMachinePolicy /t REG_ DWORD /d 1
+   reg add HKLM\Software\Policies\Microsoft\Edge /v EdgeManagementUserPolicyOverridesCloudMachinePolicy /t REG_ DWORD /d 1
    ```

 3. If Microsoft Edge is open, restart it.